Azure/azure-quickstart-templates/101-vm-simpleWinServer/GettingStarted-WinServer-VM.md

 ### Resource Group

-After you logged in, we need to create a Resource Group for our deployment.
-If you haven't yet created a Resource Group, we will do that now!
-But what is a Resource Group, one might ask.
+Now you need a Resource Group for our deployment.
+If you haven't yet created a Resource Group, you can do it now.
+If you are new on Azure and wonder what is a Resource Group?
 Bare with me!
 A Resource Group is a container that holds related resources for an Azure solution.
 The resource group includes those resources that you want to manage as a group.
 Simply saying, it's like a folder that contains files.
-Simple as that ;-)
+Simple as that.

-To create a Resource Group, you need a name and the location for your Resource Group.
+To create a Resource Group, you need a name and a location for your Resource Group.

 For a list of locations, type: **az account list-locations**

-To create the Resource group, just type the command:
+To create the Resource group, type the command:

 #### az group create --name "resource-group" --location "your location"